-“Thoughts on the new Enterprise cargo decks [had] already [been] visualized by Star Trek veteran Mike Minor,” writes Probert at his website.
+“Thoughts on the new Enterprise cargo decks [had] already [been] visualized by Star Trek veteran Mike Minor,” according to Probert.

-The thinking, then at Paramount under Production Designer Harold Michelson, was that the cargo bay would be a space thirty feet high that had two walls with twelve holes containing cargo pods.
+The thinking, then at Paramount under Production Designer Harold Michelson, was that the cargo bay would be a space 30 feet high that had two walls with twelve holes containing cargo pods.

 Michelson had wanted to “open up” one end of the area, “so we would be able to look out toward Earth,” even if there wasn’t a corresponding opening or window on the Enterprise model (and it would have made little sense to provide for one).

-The designers “gave the excuse that there wasn’t any large opening on the ship where you could get that view,” Michelson said in an interview with Fantastic Films 14 magazine (February 1980, My Star Trek Scrapbook has the full interview.)
+The designers “gave the excuse that there wasn’t any large opening on the ship where you could get that view,” Michelson told Fantastic Films in 1980 (My Star Trek Scrapbook has the full interview.)

 It’s been done before and it wasn’t like I was saying something revolutionary, but they always shot the idea down.

-Michelson blamed Robert Abel and company, who were initially responsible for the film’s visual efforts, of “working from the model backward” and lamented,
+Michelson accused Robert Abel and company, who were initially responsible for the film’s visual efforts, of “working from the model backward” and lamented,

 They followed that model religiously and would not allow for any changes.